OSGeo/grass-website/content/contribute/development.md

 <img src="../../images/core_devel.svg" width="30%" alt="" style="float:right;padding-left:10px">
 The GRASS GIS core consists of the libraries used by GRASS GIS modules and GUI, as well as the code used to develop the Graphic User Interface and the most important modules.

-It may be a good idea to send a small posting to the ​[GRASS developers mailing list](http://lists.osgeo.org/mailman/listinfo/grass-dev) to announce your activities
+It may be a good idea to send a small posting to the [GRASS developers mailing list](http://lists.osgeo.org/mailman/listinfo/grass-dev) to announce your activities
 (maybe someone will join you!).
 Please read [how to write source code](https://trac.osgeo.org/grass/wiki/HowToProgram) before submitting.

 We'd also appreciate if you could support us with [bug fixing and enhancement wishes](https://github.com/OSGeo/grass/issues).